 A SQUIRREL’S CONSCIOUSNESS AND DISPLAY OF MATERNAL INSTINCTIVE BEHAVIOR LEADS ME TO EXPLORE CONSCIOUSNESS.

-IRATE MOTHER SQUIRREL ATTACKED A VISITING TEACHER ON UNIVERSITY CAMPUS:
+IRATE MOTHER SQUIRREL ATTACKED A VISITING TEACHER ON UNIVERSITY OF MICHIGAN CAMPUS:

 The Ann Arbor News has reported this story about a mother squirrel’s angry attack.
 A 52-year-old Detroit Public School teacher was with a group of students touring the University of Michigan campus in Ann Arbor on Thursday, April 23, 2010.
 She had spotted some baby squirrels that were outside of their nest.
 The teacher had tried to alert the mother squirrel that was at a distance about a baby squirrel that was left alone.
 The mother squirrel could instantly recognize that the teacher was giving unwanted attention to her baby.
 The mother squirrel was instinctively aroused, turned on the teacher.
 The teacher tried to run away from the angry mother squirrel.
 She slipped and fell on the ground and injured her ankle.
 Seizing the opportunity, the mother squirrel bit the teacher on her leg.
 The teacher managed to escape and went to the Hospital Emergency for treatment.

 PARENTAL CARE IS AN INSTINCTIVE BEHAVIOR:

 Parental care is an aspect of social behavior exhibited by all animals.
 This is a complex unlearned or innate behavior that is influenced by heredity(genetic basis) as well as experience.
 The study of behavior provides valuable information about relationships among animals.
 No animal is ever completely isolated from some kind of environment.
 Animals exhibit social behaviors and form parental societies to care for their offspring.
 This parental care/maternal instinctive behavior is highly organized amongst mammals.
 The young are part of the mother while growing inside the mother and are nourished before birth by the ‘placenta’ of the mother.
 After birth, the young still seek nourishment from the mother and suck or lap milk produced by the mammary glands of the mother.
 This ensures that there is a strong family association between the mother and the offspring.

 BEHAVIOR AND CONSCIOUSNESS: